sddevelopment-be/saboteurs/manuscript/HIGH_COMMAND.md

 ### Final Words

 You are not here to shout.
-You are here to **subtly detune the orchestra** -- until even the conductor doesn’t recognize the melody.
+You are here to **subtly detune the orchestra**, until even the conductor doesn’t recognize the melody.

 Remember: Our enemy is clarity.
 Our weapon is overcommitment.
 And our motto remains eternal: